You can add videos to:

 For all hosting services, uncheck Use Thumbnail after adding the embed code.
 Custom thumbnails override the autoplay setting.

-Note: If your page has multiple autoplay videos, they’ll all start playing at once.
+Note: If your page has multiple autoplay videos, they’ll all start playing at once (unless you're using Vimeo).
 Because of this, we recommend using a maximum of one autoplay video per page.

 Set a YouTube video to autoplay